Connecting Perl on UNIX or Linux to Microsoft SQL Server

 my $data_source = q/datasource_name/;

-my $user = q/database_username/;
+my $user = q/database_user_name/;

 my $password = q/database_password/;

-# Use this form of connect to get multiple active statements
+# Use this form of connect to get Multiple Active Statements

 # in SQL Server 2005 and later: